WOW: WAIC-Optimized Gating of Mixture Priors for External Data Borrowing: WAIC-Optimized Weight (WOW) Gating Strategy

-The WOW strategy is a general-purpose approach designed to assess the compatibility between historical data \( D_h \) and concurrent trial data $D$.
-By evaluating this compatibility, WOW enables evidence-based decisions on whether, how, and when to incorporate external information into the analysis.
+\yx Motivated by the borrowing challenges described above, we propose the WOW gating strategy.
+WOW is designed to assess the empirical compatibility between historical data $D_h$ and concurrent trial data $D$ before external information is incorporated into the mixture prior, thereby enabling a data-driven pre-borrowing decision. \xx